kzTCP/file-share-godot-plugin/ReadMe.md

 # FileShare Plugin for Godot 4.X

-Android file sharing plugin that allows your Godot app to share files to other apps and receive files from other apps via Android 's share intent system.
+Android file sharing plugin that allows your Godot app to share files to other apps and receive files from other apps via Android's share intent system.

 ## Features